How to get there:

 Downtown Moab – Night 1

-After we checked into the Hyatt Place Moab (more on the hotel below), we headed to downtown Moab and ate at Zax Restaurant which was highly recommended for it’s pizzas.
-It was OK – many people seemed to love it!I got a honey chicken pizza and Moscow mule.
+After we checked into the Hyatt Place Moab (more on the hotel below), we headed to downtown Moab and ate at Zax Restaurant which was highly recommended for its pizzas.
+In my experience, it was OK—many other people seemed to love it.
+I got a honey chicken pizza and Moscow mule.
 After, we went to the Moab diner and I grabbed some cookie dough ice cream which was really good!

 Moab – Day 1